shananjr05/canary-rubric-scrambler/notes/notes/ethics-considerations.md

 Ethics Considerations

 This project does not involve surveillance, monitoring, or evaluation of real student submissions.
-All data used in experiments will be either:

-synthetically generated,

-written by the researcher, or

-produced using generative AI under controlled conditions.
+All data used in experiments will not be synthetically generated, written by the researcher, or produced using generative AI under controlled conditions.

 No attempts are made to bypass institutional safeguards, deceive detection systems, or deploy the proposed techniques in real academic environments.
 The intent of this study is analytical and evaluative, not adversarial.